 Maybe, just maybe, you are going through a down time in your relationship that is a normal and a natural part of being in love in a relationship.
 Maybe it’s not as exciting as it once was.
 Maybe you are unsure of the future or maybe you are looking at another person through grass-is-greener eyes and thinking that it would possibly be better to be with that person than the person you are with now and with whom you want to break up.

-A lot of times people who break up with someone find out later that they left a good thing.
+A lot of times people who break up with a boyfriend or girlfriend but find out later that they left a good thing.
 So all that I want to say to you is that you need to be sure.
 Does this relationship belong in the trash heap?
-Or could it be salvaged?
+Or could it possibly be salvaged?
 Do the two of you just need a vacation away together?
 Do you need a heart-to-heart conversation?
-Do you need to tell this person what you need that you are not getting?
-Yes, communication is important and that means that you do not expect the other person to read your mind but use language to tell them what you want and need if you aren’t getting it (and them tell you as well).
+Do you need to tell this person what you need that you are not getting or that you have been hurt?
+Yes, communication is important and that means that you do not expect the other person to read your mind but use simple language to tell them what you want and need if you aren’t getting it (and them tell you as well).